 Before 2008

 The company emblem features a red figure: a circle containing the first character of the Chinese name zhōng, which means “China.”
-The circular shape conveys the idea of unity and the unification of all country regions.
+The circular shape conveys the idea of unity and the unification of all regions of the country.
 The graphic design follows the traditions of Western corporations, creating a recognizable symbol adapted for internet applications and favicons.

 The text is arranged on two levels.
 The upper part contains Chinese characters styled to resemble a handwritten script.
 Below is the English version of the name, ensuring ease of recognition for international clients and partners and highlighting cooperation with foreign financial institutions.